pasturm/TofDaqR/README.md

 # TofDaqR
-R Interface to TOFWERK TofDaq API
+R Interface to TOFWERK TofDaq API.

-see DESCRIPTION for details.
+see DESCRIPTION for some details and NEWS for a version history.

 ## Installation
 ```